grouin/propa/README.md

 Files:

-* propagation-configuration.txt: main configuration file.
+* *propagation-configuration.txt*: main configuration file.
 Please
   indicate the minimum number of characters in entities to authorize propagation (e.g., size=3), the minimum number of occurrences that must be found along existing annotations for the propagation (e.g.,